0xnirlin/0xnirlin/README.md

 ## ⚔️ Audit Competitions

-We have also demonstrated our competence in competitive contests.
-Some of our achievements include:
+I have also demonstrated my competence in competitive contests.
+Some of my achievements include:

 1. Second Overall in KelpDao Contest on code4rena
 2. Second overall in Aloe V2 Contest on Sherlock